vippsas/zeroeventhub-dotnet/README.md

 # ZeroEventHub
 [![NuGet version (ZeroEventHubClient)](https://img.shields.io/nuget/v/ZeroEventHubClient.svg?style=flat-square)](https://www.nuget.org/packages/ZeroEventHubClient/)

-This README file contains information specific to the `dotnet` port of the ZeroEventHub.
+This repository contains information specific to the `dotnet` port of the ZeroEventHub.
 Please see the [main repository](https://github.com/vippsas/zeroeventhub) for an overview of what this project is about.

 ## Client